icopy-site/awesome/docs/awesome/static-analysis.md

 - [FlowDroid](https://github.com/secure-software-engineering/FlowDroid) — Static taint analysis tool for Android applications.

 - [iblessing](https://www.kitploit.com/2020/08/iblessing-ios-security-exploiting.html) — iblessing is an iOS security exploiting toolkit.
 It can be used for reverse engineering, binary analysis and vulnerability mining.

+- [Mariana Trench](https://mariana-tren.ch/) — Our security focused static analysis tool for Android and Java applications.
+Mariana Trench analyzes Dalvik bytecode and is built to run fast on large codebases (10s of millions of lines of code).
+It can find vulnerabilities as code changes, before it ever lands in your repository.

 - [Oversecured](https://oversecured.com) :copyright: — Enterprise vulnerability scanner for Android and iOS apps.
 It allows app owners and developers to secure each new version of a mobile app by integrating Oversecured into the development process.